-The community atmosphere described above cannot be attained without a clear understanding of the rights each segment of the "community" possesses, as well as the paralleling obligations each must insure the rights of others.
+The community atmosphere described above cannot be attained without a clear understanding of the rights each segment of the "community" possesses, and the paralleling obligations each must insure others' rights.
 The following code of obligations for students, faculty and administrators provides a model for communicating expectations relating to rights and responsibilities.